-The club is located at CW9 8AE, this must not be used for trailer or spectator parking.
+The club is located at CW9 8AE.
 Parking is via Sir John Deanes College located at CW9 8AF.
-The gates will open at 7am for the parking area.

 This safety plan complies with 'Row Safe: A Guide to Safe Practice in Rowing'.

 The safety plan explains safety measures that have been introduced as a result of the competition risk assessment and specific details linked to BR requirements.